Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI

 In the year 1950, Northcott \cite{North} used the theory of height functions to show that not only is the set PrePer$(\varphi, {\mathbb{P}^N(K)})$ always finite, but also for a given morphism $\varphi$ the set PrePer$(\varphi, {\mathbb{P}^N(K)})$ can be computed effectively.
 Forty-five years later, in the year 1995, Morton and Silverman conjectured that PrePer$(\varphi, \mathbb{P}^N(K))$ can be bounded in terms of degree $d$ of $\varphi$, degree $D$ of $K$, and dimension $N$ of the space ${\mathbb{P}^N(K)}$.
 This celebrated conjecture is called the \textit{Uniform Boundedness Conjecture}; which we then restate here as the following conjecture:

 \begin{conj} [\cite{Morton}] Fix integers $D \geq 1$, $N \geq 1$, and $d \geq 2$.
-There exists a constant $C'= C'(D, N, d)$ such that for all number fields $K/{\mathbb{Q}}$ of degree at most $D$, and all morphisms $\varphi: {\mathbb{P}^N}(K) \rightarrow {\mathbb{P}^N}(K)$ of degree $d$ defined over $K$, the total number of preperiodic points of a morphism $\varphi$ is at most $C'$, i.e., \#PrePer$(\varphi, \mathbb{P}^N(K)) \leq C'$. \end{conj} A special case of Conjecture \ref{silver-morton} is when $D = 1$, $N = 1$, and $d = 2$.
+There exists a constant $C'= C'(D, N, d)$ such that for all number fields $K/{\mathbb{Q}}$ of degree at most $D$, and all morphisms $\varphi: {\mathbb{P}^N}(K) \rightarrow {\mathbb{P}^N}(K)$ of degree $d$ defined over $K$, the total number of preperiodic points of a morphism $\varphi$ is at most $C'$, i.e., \#PrePer$(\varphi, \mathbb{P}^N(K)) \leq C'$. \end{conj} A special case of Conjecture \ref{silver-morton} is when the degree $D$ of a number field $K$ is $D = 1$, dimension $N$ of a space $\mathbb{P}^N(K)$ is $N = 1$, and degree $d$ of a morphism $\varphi$ is $d = 2$.
 In this case, if $\varphi$ is a polynomial morphism, then it is a quadratic map defined over the field $\mathbb{Q}$.
 Moreover, in this very special case, in the year 1995, Flynn and Poonen and Schaefer conjectured that a quadratic map has no points $z\in\mathbb{Q}$ with exact period more than 3.
 This conjecture of Flynn-Poonen-Schaefer \cite{Flynn} (which has been resolved for cases $n = 4$, $5$ in \cite{mor, Flynn} respectively and conditionally for $n=6$ in \cite{Stoll} is, however, still open for all integers $n\geq 7$ and moreover, which also Hutz-Ingram \cite{Ingram} gave strong computational evidence supporting it) is restated here formally as the following conjecture.
 Note that in this same special case, rational points of exact period $n\in \{1, 2, 3\}$ were first found in the year 1994 by Russo-Walde \cite{Russo} and also found in the year 1995 by Poonen \cite{Poonen} using a different set of techniques.
 We now restate the anticipated conjecture of Flynn-Poonen-Schaefer as the following conjecture: